VKkaps/ImgProcess/README.md

 # ImgProcess
 Identifying features in JPG or PNG images.
-Note: Currently, if the image is too dark or too large (>1Mb), program may crash with StackOverflow error.

 To run with Docker: